Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The interior of an old-fashioned Julian diner

 Julian is a historic landmark in San Diego County.
-This small borough has an old-town America feel and the aroma of freshly baked apple pies flooding into the town streets.
+This small borough has an old-town America feel and the aroma of freshly baked apple pies floods the streets.
+It’s one of the most popular San Diego day trips.

+As with most of these mountain towns, there are plenty of hiking options.
 Three Sisters Falls is one of the best hiking trails in the area.
-This moderate, 4.1-mile hike takes you to the base of three waterfalls, the best way to cool off during a hot Southern California summer.
+This moderate, 4.1-mile hike takes you to the base of three waterfalls.
+It’s the best way to cool off during summer.

-Although there are many great hiking trails among the rolling hills of the San Diego town, the old diners are the best attraction in Julian and are great if you’re looking for a San Diego date idea.
-Many diners are decorated in antiques from the American 1950s, with vintage Coca-Cola bottles, bubblegum machines, and soda fountains.
+Be sure to check out the old diners in town, the most famous attraction in Julian.
+Many diners are decorated in antiques from the 1950s, with vintage Coca-Cola bottles, bubblegum machines, and soda fountains.

 Ojai

-The quirky little town of Ojai is one of the best mountain towns for gorgeous Spanish architecture and hiking in the Topatopa Mountains.
+The quirky little town of Ojai is one of the best towns for admiring gorgeous Spanish architecture, hiking in the Topatopa Mountains, and shopping for local goods.

-There is certainly no shortage of small businesses in Ojai.
-In fact, the town prides itself on sourcing locally crafted handicrafts, food, and drinks.
-Corporate chains are banned in Ojai and although you won’t find a Starbucks, you may discover your new favorite latte from an Ojai cafe.
+There’s no shortage of small businesses in Ojai.
+The town prides itself on sourcing locally crafted gifts, food, and drinks.
+Corporate chains are banned in Ojai, and although you won’t find a Starbucks, you may discover your new favorite latte from a local cafe.

-Poolside lounging is encouraged in this curious town but antsy travelers can also take a hike into the surrounding Ojai hills, among the ocotillo and juniper.
+Poolside lounging is encouraged in this curious town.
+But antsy travelers can also venture into the surrounding Ojai hills to wander among the ocotillo and juniper.

 Three Rivers